mag-das/Kletterapp/README.md

 - `requirements.txt`: This file lists the required Python packages for the project, including json, tkinter, statistics

 ## Usage
 To use the climbing tracker, run the `climbing_tracker.py` script.
-The script prompts the user to register, then asks for input on their climbing route and allows them to visualise and track the input.
+The script asks the user to register then input their climbing routes and allows them to visualise and track their climbing progress.

 ## Requirements
 To install the required packages, run pip install -r `requirements.txt`.